 Different degrees of alliteration are definitely doable, provided one pays particular ponderance to these specified circumstances:

-- Alliteration doesn't really require every individual word shares similar starting sounds so minor words lacking verbal stress can be effectively exempted.
+• Alliteration doesn't require every individual word shares similar starting sounds and minor words lacking verbal stress are exempted by default.
 Take "Breaking the Bonds" for example; nobody notices the thorny "the" therein.

 It's currently defined in two ways, when alliteration occurs as a quirky Character Tic (which may or may not mean there's something off about them), or when a short phrase or sentence is mainly alliterative, beyond an isolated common phrase like "knobby knees".